aspose-font/Aspose.Font-Documentation/java/what-is-font/glyph/_index.md

 type: docs
 weight: 20
 url: /java/what-is-font/glyph
-description: Before starting working with glyphs let's start with learning its fundamentals.
+description: To start working with fonts first learn their fundamentals.
 As a composite part of any typeface, glyph has an important role in the study of fonts.
 keywords: Glyph, fonts with glyphs.
 ---
 As any font contains glyphs and cannot exist without glyphs.
 Learning fonts cannot be fulfilled without learning about glyphs.
 Manipulating fonts in any sphere: programming, design, typography won’t be successful without understanding the role of glyphs.
 This article is aimed to help you understand the glyph fundamentals.